MicrosoftDocs/powerapps-docs/powerapps-docs/teams/sample-apps-faqs.md

 ---
-title: Frequently Asked Questions (FAQs) and answers when using sample apps from Teams store | Microsoft Docs
+title: Frequently Asked Questions (FAQs) and answers when using sample app templates from Teams store | Microsoft Docs
-description: Learn about the Frequently Asked Questions (FAQs) and answers when using sample apps from Teams store
+description: Learn about the Frequently Asked Questions (FAQs) and answers when using sample app templates from Teams store
 author: msftsamperl

 ms.topic: conceptual